 The Rise to the Challenge Bridge to Health and Bioinformatics Program continues and expands the activities of EPCC’s RISE Program, which has provided research training and supplemental instruction for EPCC science majors since April 2000.
 The Program is funded through a grant from the National Institutes of Health (NIH), National Institute of General Medical Sciences (NIGMS) under grant number T34GM151403 establishing a bridge between EPCC and UTEP.
 The Program has a new focus on Bioinformatics and Health Informatics.

 - To provide student success activities including supplemental instruction and advising

-- To increase the numbers of EPCC students transferring to UTEP and NMSU with the tools to succeed in college, graduate with a baccalaureate degree and pursue a biomedical research career and a PhD
+- To increase the numbers of EPCC students transferring to UTEP with the tools to succeed in college, graduate with a baccalaureate degree and pursue a biomedical research career and a PhD

 - Work at school campuses

 - Free tutors

 - Supplemental workshops and classes, micro-credentials and badges